gioppy/html-seed/README.md

 ```
 to generate and copy all the assets to _patterns_ folder.
 #### Step 4 - Pattern Lab: generate distribution
-Whean your are ready, you can distribute the pattern libraries via
+When your are ready, you can distribute the pattern libraries via
 ```
   gulp
 ```